Oil industry says Granholm meeting sends 'positive signal' - NewsBreak

 The president can do remarkably little to fix prices that are set by global markets, profit-driven companies, consumer demand and aftershocks from Russia’s invasion of Ukraine and the embargoes that followed.
 The underlying problem is a shortage of oil and refineries that produce gas, a challenge a tax holiday cannot necessarily fix.

-Granholm told oil executives that she hopes Thursday's meeting will be part of an ongoing dialogue for more effective collaboration, the Energy Department said.
-Officials will continue to “pursue solutions that alleviate the current supply and price challenges" and will work with industry "to strengthen the country’s energy security for the long haul,'' the department said.
+Granholm told oil executives that she hopes Thursday's meeting will be part of an ongoing dialogue, the Energy Department said.